rebekz/datascience_course/README.md

     $ conda activate bol_datascience_course
     $ python -m ipykernel install --user --name=bol_datascience_course

-If you aren't use Visual Studio Code then you need to start Jupyter to able open the ipynb notebook
+If you aren't use Visual Studio Code then you need to start Jupyter Lab to able open the ipynb notebook

-    $ jupyter notebook
+    $ jupyter lab

 References
 --------